-There were elements in the Jewish community of Medina who were devils, and they helped create hypocrites in the ranks of the believer, caused a lot of trouble, instigated a lot of trouble for the Muslims, within the ranks of the Muslims, and also with other people, other tribes that hadn’t converted to Islam, et cetera.
-So then, the separation came, separating the Muslims from the Jews, but never has it gotG-d said in Quran that all Jews are bad.
-Never has a prophet roused his community to hate Jews for faith, never.
+There were elements in the Jewish community of Medina who were devils, and they helped create hypocrites in the ranks of the believers, caused a lot of trouble, instigated a lot of trouble for the Muslims, within the ranks of the Muslims, and also with other people, other tribes that hadn’t converted to Islam, et cetera.
+So then, the separation came, separating the Muslims from the Jews, but never has G-d said in Quran that all Jews are bad.
+Never has a prophet roused his community to hate Jews per say, never.

-In our Quran G-d tells us of the Jews to say that most of them are corrupt.
-G-d, our bear witness, most Christians are corrupt.
-Our bear witness G-d, most of the people who call themselves Christians they are corrupt.
+In our Quran G-d tells us of the Jews too, that most of them are corrupt.
+G-d, I bear witness, most Christians are corrupt.
+I bear witness G-d, most of the people who call themselves Christians they are corrupt.
 I bear witness G-d, most people who call themselves Jews they are corrupt.
 G-d I bear witness, that most people who call themselves Muslims they are corrupt.
 I bear witness G-d, I am a witness.

 Yes.
 I am attracted to the people of Malaysia mainly because of what the Muslim government stands for their, and the cost of their support for that Muslim government, the support of the non-Muslims for the Muslim government of Malaysia.
 I’m attracted to that country.
 I hope that we will have another visit soon to Malaysia and follow up on the proposal that we presented when we were there.

 To ABIM, the president of ABIM and other -- secretary general of ABIM and to the deputy prime minister who used to be the deputy prime minister’s second man in the political power structure of Malaysia.
 The deputy prime minister used to be a student of ABIM.
 Also, an officer of ABIM.
-I met him, a very wonderful person who's one day be the prime minister, number one man, we think and it could come soon, we don’t know.
-Next election who knows if he choose the campaign for that position but we are satisfied with him as number two man.
-We will be satisfied with him if he was number 10 man, the wonderful person.
+I met him, a very wonderful person who may one day be the prime minister's, number one man, we think and it could come soon, we don’t know.
+Next election who knows if he chooses a campaign for that position but we are satisfied with him as number two man.
+We will be satisfied with him if he was number 10 man, a wonderful person.

 We are happy to know that such persons are in the top leadership of the government.
-The Muslims are making such wonderful contribution not only to the good life stability of the Muslims of the Malaysian community but also they’re making that contribution to all the citizens of Malaysia, whether they belong to one religion or another or whether they belong to one nationality or another.
+The Muslims are making such wonderful contribution not only to the group life stability of the Muslims of the Malaysian community but also they’re making that contribution to all the citizens of Malaysia, whether they belong to one religion or another or whether they belong to one nationality or another.

 This is wonderful.
 I didn’t believe they are.
 I didn’t think that there was a Muslim country on this Earth today that had such an open mind, open policy towards the public in general and have such a pluralistic make up in citizenry.
 So, this is wonderful.
 I’m very excited about our future relations with the people especially the ABIM, this Muslim organization, and with the establishment of the Malaysian people.

 We are hope to have an association with them.
-We hope to even work on dialogue materials with them.
-Myself with their learned people, some of their learned people, some of our ABIM men are learned men, will also be working with Ja Allah with some of their learned people to put out material jointly offered by Malaysian and also by an African-American Muslim.
+We hope to even work on dawah materials with them.
+Myself with their learned people, some of their learned people, some of our other imams are learned imams, will also be working with Insha Allah with some of their learned people to put out material jointly offered by a Malaysian and also by an African-American Muslim.
 That's what we hope.